 Chain-wall: The exterior foundation wall used to elevate a structure above grade and provide support for the structure’s exterior walls and floor system.
 The chain-wall extends around the periphery of the structure and shall not be construed to include such items as driveways, courtyards, and loading docks.

-CLASS A Mobile Homes: Include new mobile homes certified as meeting the most recent standards of United States Department of Housing and Urban Development’s (HUD’s) Mobile Home Construction and Safety Standards codes and approved as meeting “acceptable similarity” appearance standards for single family housing, as determined by the Parish of Ascension Building Official.

-CLASS B Mobile Homes: Include new mobile homes certified as meeting the most recent standards of HUD’s Mobile Home Construction and Safety Standards code but not approved as meeting “acceptable similarity” appearance standards for single family housing, as determined by the Parish of Ascension Building Official.
+Channel: means any stream, swale, ditch, diversion, or watercourse that conveys stormwater runoff, whether natural or manmade

+Compensatory Storage: An equivalent volume of storage used to mitigate for the loss of natural flood storage capacity due to the placement of fill within flood prone areas.

 Controlling Interest: The power, directly or indirectly, to direct the operation, management or policies of a business or entity, or to vote twenty percent (20%) of more of any class of voting securities of a business.
 The ownership, control or power to vote twenty percent or more of any class of voting securities of a business shall be presumed, subject to rebuttal, to be the power to direct the management, operation or policies of the business.

+Conveyance: Natural or man-made system accommodating flow of storm water

 Density: A measure of the intensity of development.
 In this ordinance, density for residential development is calculated in terms of units per acre.
-The calculation for residential density is set forth in Section 17-2073(D)(3).
-Density for commercial development is calculated as the gross floor area for each development project.
+The calculation for residential density is set forth in Section 17-2073 B.b Density for commercial development is calculated as the gross floor area for each development project.

+Detention: The temporary storage of storm water runoff in a storm water facility, such that the release of runoff from the site is at a slower rate than is collected by the storm water system.

+Detention System: All facilities, channels, basins, and areas, natural or artificial, which serve to store storm water and release it at a controlled rate

+Developed Condition: Means the fully developed or built out condition with respect to storm water runoff from a proposed development or residential site plan

 Developer: The legal or beneficial owner(s) of a lot or parcel of any land proposed for inclusion in a development, including the holder of an option or contract to purchase.

 Development: The Section of a parcel of land into two or more parcels; the construction, reconstruction, conversion, structural alteration, relocation, or enlargement of any buildings; any use or change in use of any buildings or land; or any extension of any use of land or any clearing, grading, or other movement of land.